mariachietera/mariachietera.com/content/posts/besafeandcertain-facilitation.md

 - Involve leaders or relevant stakeholders in the design of the workshop or invite them to provide feedback, and make sure the agenda or the activities don't feel imposed on them
 - Create an opportunity to co-create a workshop agreement at the beginning of the session: when do you prefer to have your breaks?
 How do you want me to help you in case of friction?
 How are we going to take decisions?
 How do you want me to behave in case someone violates our session agreement?
+- Include some buffer with no activity planned for your participant to ask for questions or go deeper in any topic they want to spend more time on
+- Be ready to toss what you prepared if in that moment it doesn't serve your participants

 ---